Who I am

 I believe a healthy, happy, and sustainable society starts with education provided without discrimination.
 It has been a pleasure volunteering in our communities teaching enrichment courses in architecture, science, and art to elementary school children; donating fresh vegetables from my garden to local food banks, and chairing a scholarship committee that helps young women obtain higher education.
 As an architect and former carpenter, laborer, and machinist, I understand the policies needed to ensure smart land use planning.
 I’ve also helped build affordable housing and founded an environmental non-profit.
 During the past four legislative sessions I volunteered to move bills through the legislature; that protect Washington’s wild salmon fisheries, reduce climate change, promote affordable housing and smart land use planning, and help indigent veterans.

-Why Angie is running for Washington State House of Representatives:
+Why I'm running for Washington State House of Representatives

 I became engaged in elected office after discovering an egregious misuse of nearly a half million public tax dollars.
 After attending public hearings with two-minute comment periods where citizens concerns were ignored, I realized serving in a policy setting position was the best way to effect meaningful change.
 I ran for Island County Commissioner and took office in 2008 at the onset of the Great Recession.
 To help the county provide needed services I donated over $30,000 of my salary.